SairilTomar/Smart_ai_Research_summarization/README.md

 cd genai-summarizer
 # 🧠 GenAI Smart Research Summarizer

 An AI-powered assistant to read, understand, summarize, and quiz you on uploaded documents (PDF/TXT).
-Built for the EZ Works GenAI Internship Assignment.

 ---

 ## 🔧 Features